A nice walk in the park quickly turns into a nightmare when your dog bites a passerby.

 The owner

-As the owner of the animal, you are therefore responsible when your dog bites someone and causes bodily harm to the victim.
+As the owner of the animal, you are responsible if your dog bites someone and causes bodily harm to the victim.

-You may be held liable for personal injury when:
+You can be held liable for personal injury when:

 • Your dog is under your care